Toggle: English / Spanish

 To improve independence, treatments may include:

-Orthopedic help (for example, appliances such as wheelchairs, braces, and splints)
+- Orthopedic help (for example, a wheelchair, braces, and splints)

-Having adequate lighting (including leaving lights on at night)
+- Having adequate lighting (such as leaving lights on at night)

 Check shoes often for grit or rough spots that may injure the feet.